 If your Achilles tendon is ruptured, the pain is sudden and intense.
 You might also experience a popping or snapping noise when the injury occurs.

 You’re more likely to experience an Achilles tendon injury if you participate in activities that involve speeding up, slowing down, or pivoting, including:

 Your age and medical history also play a role.
 For example, you’re more likely to experience an Achilles tendon injury if you’re a male over the age of 30.

 At Diablo Podiatry and Bay Vascular, the team diagnoses Achilles tendon injuries by reviewing your health history and asking about your symptoms, including their severity and when they first started.
 Next, your provider physically examines your heel and ankle, looking for signs of swelling or bruising.

 Then, your provider has you perform a series of easy exercises and stretches to test your range of motion.
 If these steps aren’t enough to determine the underlying issue, your provider might also order imaging tests, like X-rays or an MRI.
 These tests can rule out other, more serious injuries, like a fracture.

 At Diablo Podiatry and Bay Vascular, the team treats Achilles tendon injuries using conservative, minimally invasive methods of care.

 Depending on the severity of your symptoms, your provider might recommend ice, rest, and elevation, or taking over-the-counter pain medication.
 The team might also recommend physical therapy or at-home strengthening exercises.

 If your pain gets worse or fails to improve, the team might recommend surgery.
 There are minimally invasive options that allow for less pain, reduced risk of complications, and quicker recovery.

-To learn more about treatment for Achilles tendon injuries, make an appointment at Diablo Podiatry by calling the office today or scheduling online.
+To learn more about treatment for Achilles tendon injuries, make an appointment at Diablo Podiatry and Bay Vascular by calling the office today or scheduling online.